bashup/jqmd/README.md

 * `IMPORTS` *arg* -- add the given jq `import` or `include` statements to a block that will appear at the very beginning of the jq "program".
 (Each statement must be terminated with `;`, as is standard for jq.)
 Imports are accumulated in the order they are processed, but *all* imports active as of a given jq run will be placed at the beginning of the overall program, as required by jq syntax.

+  (This function is the programmatic equivalent of including a `jq imports` code block at the current point of execution.)

 * `DEFINE` *arg* -- add the given jq `def` statements to a block that will appear after the `IMPORTS`, but *before* any filters.
 (Each statement must be terminated with `;`, as is standard for jq.)

+  This function is the programmatic equivalent of including a `jq defs` code block at the current point of execution.

   Note: you do **not** have to define all your functions this way.
 Functions can also be defined at the beginning of `FILTER` blocks or `jq`-tagged code blocks.
-The main benefits of using `DEFINE` blocks are that:
+The main benefits of using `DEFINE` or `jq defs` blocks are that:

   - They can be done "out of order" within a document: you can use a function in a `jq` or `FILTER` block *before* its `DEFINE` block appears, as long as the `DEFINE` happens before jq is actually run.